TDStrasser/Kookaberry-Accelerometer/README.rst

 To obtain or update the **Kookaberry** firmware, go to https://github.com/kookaberry/kooka-releases.

 Download the firmware for the RP2040 and follow the instructions to install it.
-To update the firmware only requires downloading the `kooka_rp2040.bin <https://github.com/kookaberry/kooka-releases/blob/master/firmware/rp2040/kooka_rp2040.bin>`_ file to the **Kookaberry**'s root folder and then repowering the module.
+Updating the firmware only requires downloading the `kooka_rp2040.bin <https://github.com/kookaberry/kooka-releases/blob/master/firmware/rp2040/kooka_rp2040.bin>`_ file to the **Kookaberry**'s root folder and then repowering the module.
-A blue LED will then flash as the firmware is updated.
+A Blue LED will then flash as the firmware is updated.
+Do not unplug the module while the Blue LED is flashing.

 Operation
 ---------